Start of Content

 Independent Schools Queensland (ISQ) provides:

-- snapshots of the enrolment data from the annual Non-State School Census (State) February Collection and the Non-Government Schools Census (Commonwealth) August Collection.
+- snapshots of the enrolment data from the annual Non-State School Census (State) February Collection;

-- an analysis of school-aged children and their parents drawn from the ABS Census of Population and Housing, which occurs every five years.
+- analysis of school-aged children and their parents drawn from the ABS Census of Population and Housing (every five years).

 ISQ uses the data to inform its work with schools and in its representations to governments and other key decision-making bodies.